DaSalba/Image2GB/README.md

 Palette
 =======

+`Game-Boy.gpl` is a GIMP color palette that contains the 4 colors the original Game Boy console uses.

 Install
 -------

-`Game-Boy.gpl` is a GIMP color palette that contains the 4 colors the original Game Boy console uses.
-To install it, either copy the file yourself (to the directory `$HOME/.config/GIMP/<VERSION>/palettes/` on Linux, or `C:\Users\<USER>\AppData\Roaming\GIMP\<VERSION>\palettes\` on Windows), or run GIMP, choose *Windows->Dockable Dialogs->Palettes* to open the palette list in the right side menu bar.
-Then, right-click the list and choose *Import Palette...*, and choose *Palette file* as the source.
+To install it, either copy the file yourself (to the directory `$HOME/.config/GIMP/<VERSION>/palettes/` on Linux, or `C:\Users\<USER>\AppData\Roaming\GIMP\<VERSION>\palettes\` on Windows), or run GIMP, activate menu *Windows->Dockable Dialogs->Palettes* to open the palette list in the right side bar, and then right-click the list and choose *Import Palette...*, and select *Palette file* as the source.
 Point to the .gpl file and click *[Import]*.

 Create image
 ------------

-1. Create a new image, 160x144 pixels in size (or 256x256 maximum).
+1. Create a new image, sizes multiples of 8 pixels, 256x256 maximum (the GB screen is 160x144).
-2. *Image->Mode->Indexed...* and choose *Use custom palette*
+2. *Image->Mode->Indexed...* and choose *Use custom palette*.
-3. Select *Game Boy (4)*, which should be at the beginning of the list.
+3. Select *Game Boy (4)*, which should be at the beginning of the palette list.
 4. Be sure to **uncheck _Remove unused and duplicate colors from colormap_**!
 5. Click *[Convert]*.
-6. Open the palette list (*Windows->Dockable Dialogs->Palettes*), right click
+6. Open the palette menu (*Windows->Dockable Dialogs->Palettes*), right click
    the Game Boy palette in the list, select *Edit Palette...*.
 A new tab (Palette Editor) should open next to the Palettes one.
 7. You should now see the 4 colors and their names, click *[Zoom all]* to make